HardyScheel/beautiful-jekyll/_posts/2018-12-03-eclipse-setting-up-eclipse-for-java.md

 ![eclipse-jre-doc-sources-3][eclipse-jre-doc-sources-3]

 Select the location of the jdk-doc file.
-Mine is within my workspace in a project called JavaSE8 ressources.
+Mine is within my workspace in a project called JavaSE8 resources.

 ![eclipse-jre-doc-sources-4][eclipse-jre-doc-sources-4]